faciledictu/frontend-dev-memo/README.md

 ### Function Declarations, Function Expressions, and Arrow Functions

+#### Function Keyword (regular functions)

-#### Function Declarations
+##### Function Declarations

-Function declarations define a named function that can be called later in your code, even before the function declaration itself.
-They start with the function keyword followed by the function name, a list of parameters in parentheses, and the function body enclosed in curly braces.
+Function declarations define named functions that can be called later in your code, even before the function declaration itself.
+They start with the `function` keyword followed by the function name, a list of parameters in parentheses, and the function body enclosed in curly braces.

-Function declarations are hoisted, so they actually can be declared below the code that uses it.
+Function declarations are hoisted, meaning they can be declared below the code that uses them.

-#### Function Expressions
+##### Function Expressions

-Function expressions define a function as part of an expression, so they can be assigned to a variable.
+Function expressions define functions as part of an expression, allowing them to be assigned to variables.
 They can be anonymous (without a name) or named.
+After declaration they can be invoked by variable name.

 #### Arrow Functions

 Arrow functions use another syntax with the arrow `=>` symbol.
-They are always anonymous, so they can be only assigned to a variable or be used to declare callback in-place.
-They don’t have their own this keyword.
+They are always anonymous, meaning they can only be assigned to a variable or used to declare callbacks in-place.
+Unlike regular functions, arrow functions don't have their own `this` keyword.
 Instead, they inherit it from the outer lexical environment.
-That’s why they can’t be used as constructors.
-And they don’t have their own arguments array-like object.
+This is why they can't be used as constructors.
+Additionally, arrow functions don't have their own `arguments` array-like object.